International

 Main Sectors of Industry

-Ghana, Africa’s largest gold producer, is rich in natural resources and benefits from a fertile soil.
-Agriculture represents 19.7% of GDP (World Bank), and employs 30% of the country’s workforce.
+Ghana, Africa’s largest gold producer, is rich in natural resources and benefits from fertile soil.
+Agriculture represents 19.6% of GDP and employs 40% of the country’s workforce (World Bank, latest data available).
 Arable lands cover approximately 57% of the country's total land area (FAO).
 Most of the cultivated lands (95%) consist of small and medium-sized farms (up to 10 hectares).
 Crops vary considerably depending on the region.
-In the forest zone (southwest), tree crops, including cocoa, oil palm, coffee and rubber, are common.
-Maize, legumes, cocoyam or yam, with tobacco and cotton are among the most harvested crops in the middle belt of the country.
-Tobacco and cotton are also harvested in the north of the country, in addition to sorghum, millet, cowpeas and groundnuts.
+In the forest zone (southwest), tree crops, including cocoa, oil palm, coffee, and rubber, are common.
+Maize, legumes, cocoyam or yam, with tobacco and cotton, are among the most harvested crops in the middle belt of the country.
+Tobacco and cotton are also harvested in the north of the country, in addition to sorghum, millet, cowpeas, and groundnuts.
 While livestock production is important, particularly in the north, Ghana still imports meat and dairy products to meet demand.

-Industry accounts for 28.3% of GDP and employs 21% of the workforce.
-It is dominated by mining, lumbering, light manufacturing, aluminium smelting, food processing, cement production, small commercial ship building and petroleum.
-Gold, bauxite and manganese mining plays a key role thanks to the country's rich subsoil resources.
-Rich bauxite reserves coupled with high hydro stocks provide strong potential for aluminium smelting.
+Industry accounts for 32% of GDP and employs 19% of the workforce.
+The sector is dominated by mining, lumbering, light manufacturing, aluminum smelting, food processing, cement production, small commercial shipbuilding, and petroleum.
+Gold, bauxite, and manganese mining play a key role thanks to the country's rich subsoil resources.
+Rich bauxite reserves coupled with high hydro stocks provide strong potential for aluminum smelting.
 Ghana also has a relatively sophisticated automotive industry and exports cars to other parts of Africa.

-The service sector is the largest component of the economy comprising 45.9% of GDP and employing 49% of the workforce (World Bank).
+The service sector is the largest component of the economy comprising 42% of GDP and employing 41% of the workforce.
 The banking sector has developed and modernized in recent years but has more room to grow.
-Telecommunications is the main service sector due to a rapid growth of mobile phone users and the emergence of mobile payment technologies.
+In the past, the banking sector in Ghana was largely controlled by state-owned institutions and lacked significant competition.
+However, over the last decade, there has been a shift as certain state-owned banks underwent privatization through the government's Divestiture Implementation Program.
+Telecommunications is the main service sector due to rapid growth in mobile phone users and the emergence of mobile payment technologies.
+According to data from the Ministry of Tourism, in the first half of 2023, the country recorded half a million visits, with tourism revenue estimated at USD 3.4 billion for the year as a whole.

 Breakdown of Economic Activity By Sector Agriculture Industry Services